z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 are the next ones down, but those are in the stack area.
 Next would be 0xFCFC which is in our vector table so that's no use either.
 Next one down is 0xFBFB.
 Ah, this looks better.
 That's just below the vector table.
-We need 3 bytes, so we can use the bytes at 0xFBFB, 0xFBFC and 0xFBFD:
+We need 3 bytes for our JMP instruction, so we can use the bytes at 0xFBFB, 0xFBFC and
+0xFBFD:

 ```
 |-------------|